 The AARC wrestled with establishment of a high-speed mesh network for several years.
 The Broadband-Hamnet™ (BBHN) group developed a means to use off-the-shelf Linksys WRT54G/GL/GS wireless routers by developing firmware that changes the way the RF decks in these units work.
-Instead of operating as wireless access points, the radios are used to communicate with other nodes to build an automatically configuring MESH network.
+Instead of operating as wireless access points, the radios were used to communicate with other nodes to build an automatically configuring mesh network.

 While the technology worked, and converting these old “blue boxes” to MESH function is fun in its own right, it is somewhat cumbersome and not without expense (antennas, weatherproof boxes, power feeds, etc.).
 Additionally, the stability of the boxes was sometimes a problem.
 The developers of BBHN software were determined to move this technology to the next level.
 They believed that switching their firmware development focus to newer, more robust gear offered by the Ubiquiti company was a better choice for Mesh development.
 The new group is called the Amateur Radio Emergency Data Network (AREDN).
 The AREDN effort has proven to be cost-effective, functional, and very well supported.
 AREDN’s mission is to provide the Amateur Radio Community with a quality solution for supporting the needs of high-speed data in the Amateur Radio and Emergency Communication field.
 In early 2016, the AARC made the decision to pursue development and installation of an area-wide high-speed MESH network based on the AREDN approach and technology.
 We urge you to visit the AREDN website at www.arednmesh.org to learn more.